dr-xu-wang/manuscript-central-checker/README.md

 # manuscript-central-checker
 A Python-based script to check the status of transactions and journals on Manuscript Central

-The script has been tested on Python 3.6 with ChromeDriver 98.0.4758.102
+The script has been tested on Python 3.6 with ChromeDriver 112.0.5615.49 and Selenium 4.9.0

 Requirements:
 - Python >=3.6